35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 It is a strickly bureaucratic exercise.
 The lose of affordable and family housing is acknowledged by the GLA \[PARA 393] as reducing the 'extent of public benefit deliered by the proposals' but this evidently but does not carry enough weight in the planning balance, to warrent rejection of the scheme;

-The fact that most of the other benefits that were being being delivered are still being delivered and that the significant detrimental change is the loss of affordable housing is  not how the GLA view the schemes
+The fact that most of the other benefits that were being being delivered are still being delivered and that the significant detrimental change is the loss of affordable housing is not the GLA's perspective.  it's  view the schemes

-391. *The proposed amendments will optimise the potential of the site to bring forward much-needed quality housing on a stalled site, in compliance with the NPPF and development plan policies, which should be given substantial weight.*
+391.

 Instead the GLA adopts a 'glass-half full' approach - if there is any affordable housing at all that has to be welcomed and any reduction from what was previously agreed is justified by changes in economic circumstances, that in turn damage the viability of the sCheme and just have to be accepted.